-- Because they are so intelligent, you are more likely to catch a raccoon or your barn cat in a live trap.
+Because they are so intelligent, live traps tend not to work for foxes.
+You are more likely to catch a raccoon or your barn cat in a live trap.

-- While foxes do hunt at night most of the time, they will hunt during the day time.
+While foxes do hunt at night most of the time, they can and will hunt during the day time too.
 This is especially true during winter and when a mother has kits to feed.

 The #1 Way to Get Rid of Foxes for Good: